ashutoshtiwari13/Motion-Detector/README.md

 ### The Process

 The trivial idea is to compute the difference between two frames apply a threshold the separate pixels that have changed from the others and then count all the black pixels.
-Then the average is calculated with this count and the total number of pixels and depending of the ceil the event is triggered or NOT.
+Then the average is calculated with this count and the total number of pixels and depending of the ceil the event is triggered or not.

 #### Additional informations:
 * initRecorder - initialise the recorder with an arbitrary codec it can be changed with problems